 Smartbow® Location tracking and recording of rumination and activity behaviour to monitor animal health and welfare.

-Rumiwatch Health monitoring in cattle husbandry through monitoring of rumination behaviour and analysis of feeding behaviour at pasture as a management decision-making tool.
+Rumiwatch Health monitoring in cattle husbandry through monitoring of rumination behaviour and analysis of feeding behaviour on pasture as a management decision-making tool.

 Automated grass measurement tool (Grasshopper®, drones, Harvestlab™) Optimisation of pasture management and protein supply through automated measurement of pasture growth and quality.